laskovez/locust_test_performance/README.md

 5. Set the number of users and spawn rate and click "Start swarming"
 6. Monitor stats on "Statistics", "Charts" etc. tabs

-## To run tests in docker-container's without UI
+## To run tests in docker-containers without UI

 1. Add `--headless` option for master service command in `docker-compose.yml`
 2. Update locust file in `docker-compose.yml` for both: master and worker services